 Had some work done on your car?
 Get specialist car insurance for your tailored vehicle.

 A modified car is one that has changes made to it by anyone other than the manufacturer.
 In some cases, standard car insurance won’t cover these vehicles, and you need to find specialist insurance for certain modifications.
-Usually, modified cars are more expensive to insure, but increased competition among insurers means it is still possible to get affordable cover for your vehicle.
+Usually, modified cars are more expensive to insure, but increased competition among insurers means it is still possible to get affordable modified car insurance for your vehicle.

 This guide looks at modified car insurance; what it covers; how to get it, and the rules when it comes to modifying your vehicle.